Syriac language: Endonyms and exonyms

 Early native speakers and writers used several endonymic terms as designations for their language.
-In addition to common endonym (native name) for the Aramaic language in general (Aramaya), another endonymic term was also used, designating more specifically the local Edessan dialect, known as Urhaya, a term derived directly from the native Aramaic name for the city of Edessa (Urhay).
+In addition to common endonym (native name) for the Aramaic language (Aramaya), another endonymic term was also used, designating more specifically the local Edessan dialect, known as Urhaya, a term derived directly from the native Assyrian name for the city of Edessa (Urhay).
 Among similar endonymic names with regional connotations, term Nahraya was also used.
-It was derived from choronym (regional name) Bet-Nahrain, an Aramaic name for Mesopotamia in general.
+It was derived from choronym (regional name) Bet-Nahrain, an Aramaic name for Mesopotamia.